Potherca/php-timecop-example/README.md

 This can be very useful when testing code that has time-sensitive functionality.

 This project offers examples demonstrating how PHP TimeCop works.

+It can be seen in action at https://php-timecop.glitch.me/

+To play around with it, [remix this project on Glitch](https://glitch.com/edit/#!/remix/php-timecop).

 ## Usage